Cinema of Sweden: Contemporary Swedish cinema

 Other young Swedish filmmakers that have seen major success in recent years include Lebanon-born director Josef Fares, with the comedies Jalla!
 Jalla!
 (2000) and Kopps (2003), and the refugee drama Zozo (2005), Iranian-born Reza Parsa with the drama Before the Storm (Före stormen) (2000), and Maria Blom, with the comedy Dalecarlians (Masjävlar) (2004).

 During the late 1990s early 2000s several young filmmakers started exploring genre-films which had earlier been almost non-existent, Mikael Håfström's slasher film Strandvaskaren, Anders Banke's vampire comedy Frostbite which was the first Swedish vampire film, Anders Jacobsson's satire Evil Ed and Måns Mårlind's and Björn Stein's fantasy-thriller Storm.
 Non of these films proved to be successful in Sweden but went to receive both acclaim and audience in foreign countries.
 In 2001 the low-budget comedy-horror film Terror i Rock 'n' Roll Önsjön became Sweden's first zombie film.

 More recently, Tomas Alfredson's (son of Hans Alfredson) romantic vampire film/drama film Let the Right One In (Låt den rätte komma in) (2008) received widespread acclaim from critics all around the world, becoming one of the best reviewed films of the year.
 In this particular tale, a bullied boy falls in love with a vampire girl who has just moved in next door.
 Also in the same year, director Jan Troell returns with yet another period drama, Everlasting Moments (Maria Larssons Eviga Ögonblick) (2008).

 In 2009, the feature films The Girl With the Dragon Tattoo (Män som hatar kvinnor), The Girl Who Played with Fire (Flickan som lekte med elden) and The Girl Who Kicked the Hornets' Nest (Luftslottet som sprängdes) became international hits with the first film making more than $100 million worldwide.
 All three films were based on the hit novels of the same names that together comprise the "Millennium series" by Swedish author/journalist Stieg Larsson.

-Another film maker to emerge from Sweden is Ruben Östlund, who along with Julia Ducournau, is one of the most extraordinary contemporary film makers in the world and probably one of the best directors since Ernst Lubitsch.
-In 2017 Östlund won the Palme D'or for The Square and in 2022 he won it again for Triangle of Sadness.
+Another film maker to emerge from Sweden is Ruben Östlund.
+In 2017 Östlund won the Palme d'Or for The Square and in 2022 he won it again for Triangle of Sadness.